A Guide to the Best Craft Breweries in Alsace, France

 Embracing Local Terroir in Brewing

-What really excites me is how brewers are digging deeper into what makes Alsace special – its ‘terroir,’ much like in wine.
-They’re not just using local hops and malts; they’re looking at regional fruits, herbs, and even water sources to create beers that truly taste like this place.
-Brasserie Bisaiguë, for instance, has teamed up with a local Michelin-starred chef to create a beer using botanicals from his garden.
-It’s a sophisticated approach that connects the beer directly to the land.
+It’s a more nuanced approach, it links the brew right back to the land, like in a very direct way.
 I think we’ll see even more of this, with beers telling stories of the specific villages and landscapes they come from.
 It’s a way to make their brews stand out, offering something you can’t get anywhere else.
 It’s a fascinating direction for French craft beer in general, but especially here in Alsace where the connection to the land is so strong.

 Conclusion